 Can I pay for my marriage license with a personal check?

 Checks are not accepted for payment of a marriage license fee.
-Cash only.
+Cash or credit card only.

 How do I get a copy?

 Once you apply, we will issue you an original marriage license immediately.
 The license must be completed the day of your wedding.
 When your marriage license is returned, it is recorded automatically in the Official Records of the County.
 One certified copy is supplied by the Clerk's Office free of charge, however, you can obtain additional certified copies from the Land Records Department; the cost is $3.00.